Mexico detects first case of mosquito-borne chikungunya virus

-MEXICO CITY (Reuters) - Mexico has detected its first domestic case of the painful mosquito-borne viral disease chikungunya in the southwest of the country, the state government of Chiapas said on Saturday.
+MEXICO CITY, Nov 15 (Reuters) - Mexico has detected its first domestic case of the painful mosquito-borne viral disease chikungunya in the southwest of the country, the state government of Chiapas said on Saturday.

 Chikungunya is spread by two mosquito species, and is typically not fatal.
 But it can cause debilitating symptoms including fever, headache and severe joint pain lasting months.